RajaMuneerBaigal/kubernetes-intro/README.md

 ![image](https://github.com/user-attachments/assets/a0f6df07-6a38-43d1-8aea-67cc5466e012)
    -------------------------------------------------

-- **kubectl delete**  : used to delete many type of resources(pod,service,deployment and so on ) via cli or yml file.
+- **kubectl delete**  : used to delete any type of resources(pod,service,deployment and so on ) via cli or yml file.
 Similar to docker rm i.e network, container, volume.

    **Syntax:**